CNES/DOI-server/server/src/site/markdown/architecture.md

 ### 5.1 Overview <a name="logical_overview"/>
 The main goal of the logical view is to define the components that will make up the system and to define the interfaces through which they will communicate and interact with one another.
 The primary decision-making factor behind defining the system components is the need to isolate the components that are likely to change from the rest of the system.
 By clearly defining the interfaces of these components and hiding their internal implementations from the rest of the system, the impact of expected changes can be minimized.
 The Software Requirements Specification outlines the changes that are likely to be made to the system.
 A summary of these changes and how the logical decomposition of the architecture addresses them is as follows:

-**1. Changes to the data persitance component**
+**1. Changes to the data persistance component**
 > The architecture addresses this by implementing the calls to the persistance database in three components : one for the user management, one for the project management and the last one for token management.
 The rest of the application will communicate with the persistance database only through the interface exposed by these three components.
 Therefore any changes to the system to deal with changes the persistance database technology only be made in the internal implementation of this three components.
-The frequency of this chnages could be high because it depends on the common services if the infrastructure on which the DOI-server is deployed.
+The frequency of this changes could be high because it depends on the common services if the infrastructure on which the DOI-server is deployed.
 That's why the implementation of the interface is a plugin.

 **2. Changes to the authentication component**
 > Similar to the above, this is addressed by implementing calls to the LDAP API in an authentication component.
 Changes required to deal with changes to the LDAP API need only be made in the internal implementation of this component and not to the rest of the system.
-The changes frequency of this chnages could be high because it depends on the common services if the infrastructure on which the DOI-server is deployed.
+The changes frequency of this changes could be high because it depends on the common services if the infrastructure on which the DOI-server is deployed.
 That's why the implementation of the interface is a plugin.

 **3. Changes to the MDS API**
 > Similar to the above, this is addressed by implementing calls to the MDS API in a MDS Client component.
 Changes required to deal with changes to the MDS API need only be made in the internal implementation of this component and not to the rest of the system.
 The changes frequency should be low.
 No plugin is provided.